Mohammad-B-Ahmed/Mohammad-B-Ahmed/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently Learning new tech stuff.
+- 🔭 I’m currently working as backend engineer at Gateway ICT.

 - 👯 I’m looking to collaborate on **OpenSource Projects**.

-- 👨‍💻 Feel free to check my repos and rate them.

 - 📫 How to reach me ** mohammed_burhan@outlook.com **.